y330/FragmentQR/README.md

 Once someone opens the URL, they will be scrolled to the selected text which will be highlighted in yellow.

-Currently, the feature of highlighting the text in yellow only work on Android in Chrome version 85+.
+Currently, the feature of highlighting the text in yellow only work on Android in Chrome version 85+, mac, linux, and windows.
 May be available in beta or alpha versions of browsers on other platforms.

 ----